WrappedBTC/bitcoin-token-smart-contracts/evm-base-contracts/README.md

-This repository has the contracts that implement the wrapped token for BTC, DOGE, ETH and XRP on Ethereum network.
+This repository has the contracts that implement the wrapped token for BTC, DOGE, ETH and XRP on EVM networks.

 # Installation